strubell/11-767/papers.md

 **Lecture:** Paper presentations.

 **Readings:**
-Your choice, related to your project.
+Your choice, drawn from this list and/or related to your project.
 Must be proposed by October 12.

 Tuesday, November 16
 ----
 **Lecture:** Paper presentations.

 **Readings:**
-Your choice, related to your project.
+Your choice, drawn from this list and/or related to your project.
 Must be proposed by October 12.

 Tuesday, November 23
 ----
 **Lecture:** Paper presentations.

 **Readings:**
-Your choice, related to your project.
+Your choice, drawn from this list and/or related to your project.
 Must be proposed by October 12.

 Tuesday, November 30
 ----